mlg2034/value_selector/README.md

 ### Example: Selectable List in a Modal Bottom Sheet3

-You can configure your custom builder for selections using the `SelectValueOption` class.
+You can configure your custom builder for selections using the `options` class.
 This allows you to specify how each option should be displayed and interacted with within your app.
-Below is an example of how to set up `SelectValueOption` with a list of examples.
+Below is an example of how to set up `options` with a list of examples.
 ```dart

 final examples = <String>[